Second Charge Mortgages

 Say, for example, you have an unsecured personal loan, some credit card debt and a car loan outstanding - it's possible to take out a second charge mortgage on your property to pay off all these other debts.

-Because second-charge mortgages are secured against your property, the interest rates are generally a lot lower compared to other forms of debt, such as unsecured personal loans.
+Because second-charge mortgages are secured against your property, the interest rates are generally much lower than other forms of debt, such as unsecured personal loans.
 This is because your lender has the security of your house to fall back on in case you're unable to keep up with your repayments.
 It's less risky for them, so they can afford to offer you a cheaper rate.
-So, you can save money in the long run.
+So you can save money in the long run.

-It can also make repaying your debt easier, because you only have one repayment to worry about each month and it's easy to keep track of.
+It can also make repaying your debt easier because you only have one repayment to worry about monthly, and it's easy to keep track of.

-And it can also make remortgaging easier further down the line, because you only have one other form of debt (your second charge), which looks cleaner on your credit profile to lenders.
+It can also make remortgaging easier later on because you only have one other form of debt (your second charge), which looks cleaner on your credit profile to lenders.

-To find out if a second-charge mortgage is the right debt consolidation option for you, it's best to speak to an adviser to get an overview of your wider finances and explore all your options.
+To determine if a second-charge mortgage is the right debt consolidation option for you, it's best to speak to an adviser to get an overview of your wider finances and explore all your options.
 You can book a consultation with us to do this below.

 And to learn more about how it works and the pros and cons, read our full guide to second-charge mortgages for debt consolidation.